Scientific performance

 WoS, Scopus or Open Research Europe indexed publications

-International networking is also reflected in the increase in international co-publications.
-As the current bibliometric report (Frietsch et al. 2024), which was compiled as part of the Pact monitoring, confirms, co-publications with international partners have become increasingly relevant further on for all non-university research institutions.
-For example, the share of international co-publications in the Helmholtz Association has increased from just under 60 percent to 65 percent in the comparison periods of Pact I 2006-2010 and the current Pact IV 2021-2022.
-In the same periods, the Helmholtz Association almost doubled its scientific output from just under 13,000 to 23,500 publications.
+International networking is reflected, among other things, in the emergence of international co-publications.
+As confirmed by the current bibliometric report (Frietsch et al. 2024) prepared as part of the GWK’s pact monitoring, joint publications with international partners continue to gain in importance at all non-university research organizations.
+In the case of Helmholtz, for example, the proportion of international co-publications rose from just under 60 percent to 65 percent between the comparative periods of Pact I 2006–2010 and the current Pact IV 2021–2022.
+Comparing the same pact phases, the community has almost doubled its scientific output from just under 13,000 to 23,500 publications.

 Transfer